brucou/react-state-driven/Testing.md

+** This section will be rewritten for clarity**

-## `testMachineComponent(testAPI, testScenario, machineDefinition)`
+## `testMachineComponent(testAPI, testScenario, fsmDef)`
 ### Description
 The `testMachineComponent` function runs a set of test cases on a React `<Machine/>` component which wraps around an underlying state machine defining its behaviour.
 The tests are run entirely in the browser.
-The test framework is QUnit for the test runs, and `react-testing-library` for handling the React component.
+The test framework is good old QUnit (yeah, you don't need fancy) for the test runs, and `react-testing-library` for handling the React component.

 A test case is an input sequence, and a matching expected output sequence.
 The input sequence is a ordered set of inputs for the underlying state machine, and the matching output sequence is the